andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/research/MathematicsOfAlgebraicEvaluation.md

     additional step that was needed to understand why algebraic evaluation is not just an algebra, it is a logic for determing the validity of **any** algorithm that evaluates noisy agents.

+These papers are stronger in the mathematical side than in the scientific side.
+Theorems are theorems and they are either true or false.
+The reader can decide by themselves if they are valid.
+The science side, however, needs to be developed further.
+This means showing how these algorithms can be safely implemented in deployed systems.
+See the Science of Algebraic Evaluation page for some of the initial steps being taken to fix this imbalance.